kennyfraser/wp-sync-test/_pages/configure-and-install-dcos.md

         ├── genconf
         │   ├── config.yaml
         │   ├── ip-detect
+        │   ├── ssh_key

+3. Run this command on your DCOS setup file to fix a known issue.
+This command inserts an argument into the `docker run` command for the container which sets an environment variable for `$TERM`.

+        sed -i.bak "s/docker run -i/docker run -i -e \"TERM=linux\"/g" dcos_generate_config.sh

-3. Run a preflight script to validate that your cluster is installable.
+4. Run a preflight script to validate that your cluster is installable.

         $ sudo bash dcos_generate_config.sh --preflight